SysManSquad/sysmansquadblogdev/content/posts/2021-02-22-create-a-new-winpe-boot-image.md

             </div></section>

             <p>
               None the less I hope you found this useful.
-Let me know if you have any questions or feedback in the comments below, or <a href="https://twitter.com/codaamok" target="_blank" rel="noreferrer noopener">DM/tweet me on Twitter @codaamok</a>.
+Let me know if you have any questions or feedback in the comments below, or [DM/tweet me on Twitter @codaamok](https://twitter.com/codaamok).
             </p>